free-dmo/free-dmo-stm32/README.md

 ## Setup

 This mod requires basic knowledge of microprocessors, electronics and soldering.
-Do not proceed if you do not know what you're doing.
+If you do not meet these requirements, do not proceed.
 This project and its authors/contributors are not liable for any damage or injury; perform this mod at your own risk.

 ### Required tools

-- 1× Philips 00 screwdriver
+- Philips 00 screwdriver
+- Soldering station (soldering iron, spool of solder, solder wick, soldering mat)

-- 1× ST-LINK V2 or UART Adapter<br>
+- Either: ST-LINK V2 or UART Adapter<br>
   Required to program the bluepill, as it cannot be programmed from the Micro USB port.

 ### Required parts